 - Watch for signs that your kitten has come out when no one is around.
 You might find the litter box has been used or that the levels in the food bowls are lower than they were.

-If you provide a calm and non-threatening environment, your kitten should gradually begin to come out of hiding for longer and longer periods, eventually taking her place in the household hierarchy.
+If you provide a calm and nonthreatening environment, your kitten should gradually begin to come out of hiding for more frequently and for longer periods, eventually taking her place in the household hierarchy.

 Cultivating a Stray Cat

+Cultivating a stray or feral cat is usually more difficult than making friends with a kitten that is already used to living with people.
 If you happen to come across a stray holed up under your porch, in your bushes or taking up residence in your garage, it's very important that you don't try to pull the animal from her hiding place.
 This is only likely to make her fear you more.
-It's more productive to win the kitten's trust in stages until you can convince her that you only have the best intentions.
+It's more productive to win the kitten's trust in stages until you can convince her that you only have the best of intentions for her.

 - Be sure to speak softly to her as you do so, and every time you pass her location.